 Awarded a Silver War Badge: 435714

-Initially in August 1918 and confirmed on 19th July 1920 he was assessed at 100% degree of disability, a pension of 40/- for himself and an additional 29/6d for his wife and 4 children.
-On 15th September 1920 this was reduced to 60% and on 14th September 1921 a further reduction to 40%, a pension of 16s for himself and 14s 2d in respect of his wife and children.
-His pension continued according to the pension record card until 11th September 1923.
+He was assessed initially in August 1918 (confirmed on 19th July 1920) at 100% degree of disability and awarded a pension of 40 shillings, with an additional 29 shillings 6d (£1.47) for his wife and four children.
+The pension was reduced to 60% on 15 September 1920 and a further reduction to 40%, was made on 14 September, giving him a pension of 16 shillings (80p) and 14 shillings 2d (71p) in respect of his wife and children.
+His pension continued, according to the pension record card, until 11 September 1923.

 Military Personnel Address on 1918 Electoral Register

 Reasons for inclusion on the Radcliffe on Trent Roll of Honour